 When choosing my year 11 and 12 subjects I had my sights set on nursing.
 I believe I have displayed grit and my support networks believing in me and supporting me all led to this.
 My year 12 timetable didn’t allow both biology and human development and society to be studied due to clashes.
 To do biology I had to do Australian history because that’s the only subject I could slot into that elective.
 My mum could see that Australian History wasn’t going to get me into nursing.
 A science subject, maths and English were prerequisites for nursing.

 The more science subjects I did, the greater the chance of me being accepted.
 Mum arranged for me to enrol in a night school course for the subject Human Development and Society at University High School, a well respected public school.
 No student had ever done this before in HSC at my local government high school.
 But there were no rules saying I couldn’t when mum challenged the principal on our choice.

 My day school year 12 subjects were , Biology, English, General Maths and Legal Studies.
 My night school subject was Human Development and Society.
 Most night school students were mature age students so I felt extremely awkward attending these classes.
-It was so out of my comfort zone but the good thing was mum let Harry drive me to University High night school and that was the only time during the week in year twelve I was allowed to see him, so it was a good incentive to go to night class.
+It was so out of my comfort zone but the good thing was mum let Harry my boyfriend drive me to University High night school and that was the only time during the week in year twelve I was allowed to see him, so it was a good incentive to go to night class.

 Human Development and Society was a by-product of Wednesday afternoons with Harry.
 It was more about seeing Harry than attending class often arriving late to class and I felt the annoyance of the teacher glare as I entered.
 But when I was there I really enjoyed learning the content.
 Especially about theories of play and human behaviour.